alimst/mesh_generation/README.md

 `./make_mesh -i /input/boy_ed_4%.dat -t output/boy-tri.off -r output/boy-rec-img.pnm`

 This command uses the `/input/boy_ed_4%.dat` file as the input to the `make_mesh` program and a Delaunay triangulation is generated as stored in `output/boy-tri.off` in .OFF format.
-A screenshot of the OFF file displyed by the MeshLab software is provided in file `output/boy-mesh.png` as shown below:
+A screenshot of the OFF file displayed by the MeshLab software is provided in file `output/boy-mesh.png` as shown below:

 <img src="output/boy-mesh.png" width="512">